data-edu/data-science-in-education/_book/11-wt-text-analysis.md

 #> # … with 15,325 more rows
 ```

 We pass `count()` the argument `sort = TRUE` to sort the `n` variable from the highest value to the lowest value.
-This makes it easy to see the most frequenly occuring words at the top.
+This makes it easy to see the most frequently occurring words at the top.
 Not surprisingly, "tidytuesday" was the third most frequent word in this dataset.

 We may want to explore further by showing the frequency of words as a percent of the whole dataset.
 Calculating percentages like this is useful in a lot of education scenarios because it helps us make comparisons across different sized groups.
 For example, you may want to calculate what percentage of students in each classroom receive special education services.